Cocaine Addiction Treatment

 When to Seek Specialist Help

-Seek urgent medical help if cocaine use is linked with chest pain, severe headache, collapse, seizures, psychosis, suicidal thoughts, or frightening agitation.
+Seek urgent medical help if cocaine use is linked with chest pain, collapse, seizures, severe headache, psychosis, suicidal thoughts, frightening agitation, overdose concern, or dangerous mixing of substances.

 How We Treat at PROMIS